 Population and Housing Environmental Factor.
 Would the project:

-Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

 Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?